-The 2008 Agreement for the Mutual Recognition of Professional Association Credentials (MRA) is an agreement between the American Speech-Language Hearing Association (ASHA), the Canadian Association of Speech-Language Pathologists and Audiologists (CASLPA), the Irish Association for Speech and Language Therapists (IASLT), the Royal College of Speech and Language Therapists (RCSLT) and the Speech Pathology Association of Australia Limited (Speech Pathology Australia).
+The Updated 2017 Agreement for the Mutual Recognition of Professional Association Credentials (MRA) is an agreement between the American Speech-Language Hearing Association (ASHA), the Speech-Language & Audiology Canada (SAC), the Irish Association for Speech and Language Therapists (IASLT), the Royal College of Speech and Language Therapists (RCSLT) and the Speech Pathology Association of Australia Limited (Speech Pathology Australia).
 This agreement allows eligible members of each association to apply for mutual recognition of their credentials with another signatory association.
 The premise of substantial equivalence underlies the agreement, i.e. under certain terms and conditions an individual’s credentials are deemed substantially equivalent.
 This is not equality or reciprocity as each of the signatory associations has specific requirements for applicants, e.g. currently, AHSA requires evidence of passing the ASHA-approved national certification examination for members of IASLT, NZSTA, RCSLT, and Speech Pathology Australia.

-Full members of NZSTA (with the exception of those who graduated before 1993) are eligible to apply for either certification or membership with any of the signatory associations.
+Registered members of NZSTA (with the exception of those who graduated before 1993) are eligible to apply for either certification or membership with any of the signatory associations.
 In order to attain full membership or certification of a signatory association, NZSTA members must meet a number of additional requirements specified by each association.
 These can be viewed by visiting each association’s website.
-For example, individuals considering applying for certification with CASLPA are advised to keep a record of direct audiology contact hours as this association requires ‘Evidence of education and supervised practicum experience in assessment and treatment in audiology/hearing science according to current CASLPA standards (90 hours of university course credits in audiology and 20 hours of supervised clinical practicum).’
+For example, individuals considering applying for certification with SAC are advised to keep a record of direct audiology contact hours as this association requires ‘Evidence of education and supervised practicum experience in assessment and treatment in audiology/hearing science.’

 What is the purpose of the MRA?